Paramus Shoplifting Lawyers

 A conviction for shoplifting carries the potential for lifelong consequences, including a possible jail sentence, high fines, community service, probation and deportation if applicable.
 The governing statute in New Jersey for shoplifting is N.J.S.A.
 2C:20-11.
 It is important to note here, that if you are not a United States Citizen a shoplifting conviction will almost certainly lead to your deportation.
-The Law Offices of Marshall, Bonus, Proetta & Oliver has been representing individuals charged with shoplifting, theft by deception, receiving stolen property, burglary and robbery throughout New Jersey including towns like, Paramus, East Rutherford, Teaneck, Hackensack, Saddle Brook, Mahwah, River Vale and Fair Lawn.
-We have over 100 years of combined experience on staff, including four former prosecutors.
-If you or a loved one has been charged with shoplifting in Bergen County it is imperative that you speak to an experienced criminal defense trial attorney immediately.
+Also, prosecutors are technically not allowed to plea bargain shoplifting cases.
+The Law Offices of Jonathan F. Marshall has been representing individuals charged with shoplifting, theft by deception, receiving stolen property, burglary and robbery throughout New Jersey.
+Some of our credentials outlined below speak for itself:

 Shoplifting Statute: N.J.S.A.
 2C:20-11